svm-suite/svm-suite.github.io/README.md

 - after reaching state `start`, we store the atom `fst` in memory cell `X`
 - after reaching state `1`, we store the atom `snd` in memory cell `Y`
 - after reaching state `2`, we store the expression `(fst snd)` in memory cell `Z`.
-This is done by using `temp` sections to refer to memory cells `X` and `Y`
+This is done by using `temp` sections to refer to memory cells named `X` and `Y`
 - after reaching state `3`, we `stop` the service outputting the contents of memory cell `Z`

 Computing processes using only temporary storage are [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) from the world outside of the processes.

 ### 4.2. permanent data storage

-Permanent memory cells are noted by `PERM` sections, and they live forever, or until their content is set to `NIL`.
+Permanent memory cells are noted by `PERM` sections, and they live forever, or until their data is set to `NIL`.
 Computing with permanent cells is much slower than computing with temporary cells since permanent cells are typically stored on disk drives.

 The next example: